-There are pros and cons to how many days are sufficient for Istanbul – but as a local, I suggest that a three-day trip to Istanbul would be enough to discover the main Istanbul attractions.
-But don’t worry, you don’t have to rely on Google for your trip because we’ve prepared the perfect three-day guide to Istanbul for all who want to discover the secrets of Istanbul!
+There are pros and cons to how many days are sufficient for Istanbul – but as a local, I suggest that a three-day trip to Istanbul is the perfect amount of time if you want to be able to discover the main Istanbul attractions.

 If you’re ready, let’s see where to go for a complete discovery of Istanbul.